Flomp/wanderer/docs/src/content/docs/use/community-interaction.md

 ## Notifications

-Wanderer notifies you about important interactions from the community.
+wanderer notifies you about important interactions from the community.
 Notifications can appear on the website and/or be sent via email, depending on your preferences.

 You can configure which types of notifications you want to receive in your settings.
 Each notification type can be toggled individually, and you can choose whether to receive it on the website, by email, or both.